waltterir/waltterir/README.md

 ## Hi 👋

-I'm Waltteri and I study Business Information Technology at Satakunta University of Applied Sciences.
+I'm Waltteri and I'm studying Business Information Technology at Satakunta University of Applied Sciences.

 I am interested in software development as a whole, from frontend to backend. and working towards a career in the field!